skye-pa1n/extract_dak_samsung/README.md

 You must be on a rooted device.
 You must have a working brain (optional).
 You need to have termux installed.
-This was tested on a Galaxy S20FR (2020 Samsung device), but theoretically any Samsung device with a efs partition should be able to it.
+This was tested on a Galaxy S20FE (2020 Samsung device), but theoretically any Samsung device with a EFS partition should be able to it.

 # **Notes**